osu-eesc/cms-docs/user-guide/docs/adding-editing.md

 ![Create a Newsletter Container Screenshot](images/create-newsletter-container.png)

+Here, you can enter information about the newsletter that applies to *all issues* that it contains.
+The info you can enter is:

+  - **About**: information about the newsletter, for example, how often it is published or what it is about.
+  - **Subscribe Link**: the link visitors can use to subscribe to the newsletter.
+  - **Tags**: information about the newsletter to help with display, sorting, search, and promotion.
+  - **Teaser settings**: thumbnail and short description that display in the newsletter's teaser.
+If the thumbnail is empty, it will use a default image based on the topic, program, or county.

 **Step 2: Create Issues for the Newsletter**

+To create a Newsletter Issue, go to your My Groups page and select the appropriate group (any type).
+Then, click the "Create Newsletter Issue" button at the top of the page.

 On the edit screen for a newsletter issue, you will see the following fields: